2005–06 NFL playoffs: NFC: Washington Redskins 17, Tampa Bay Buccaneers 10

 Although the Redskins gained only 120 yards on offense, the lowest total in NFL playoff history for a winning team, they converted two turnovers into touchdowns.

 Midway through the first quarter, Washington linebacker LaVar Arrington's 21-yard interception return set up running back Clinton Portis' six-yard touchdown run.
 Then, Redskins linebacker Marcus Washington recovered Tampa Bay running back Cadillac Williams' fumble and returned it seven yards before losing it himself – into the arms of safety Sean Taylor, who then ran 51 yards for the Redskins' second touchdown.

 Early in the second quarter, Tampa Bay drove 38 yards to the Redskins' 24-yard line where Matt Bryant kicked a 43-yard field goal to cut their deficit to 14–3.
 The Redskins responded with a 10-play, 40-yard drive and scored with a 40-yard field goal from John Hall.

 In the third quarter, Mark Jones gave the Buccaneers the ball at their own 49-yard line on a 24-yard punt return.
 Tampa Bay's offense then went on a 7-play, 51-yard drive that ended with quarterback Chris Simms' two-yard touchdown run.
 In the fourth quarter, Tampa Bay drove to the Redskins 19-yard line, but linebacker Lemar Marshall tackled fullback Mike Alstott for no gain on third down and 1, and then Simms threw an incomplete pass on fourth down.
 Buccaneers cornerback Brian Kelly intercepted a pass from Mark Brunell on the Redskins' next drive and returned it to the Redskins 35-yard line.
 With three minutes left in the game, Tampa Bay wide receiver Edell Shepherd caught what appeared to be a 35-yard touchdown reception, but he lost control of the ball as he was coming down in the end zone for an incomplete pass.
 The Buccaneers got one last chance to tie the game when they received a punt at their own 46-yard line with 1:05 left in regulation, but Simms threw a pass that was tipped at the line of scrimmage and went into the arms of Marcus Washington for a game-ending interception.

 The game was widely regarded by commentators as an "ugly" performance by both teams' offenses, rendering it a largely defensive game.

-As of the conclusion of the 2022 NFL season, this was the Redskins' last playoff victory.
+This was the final playoff victory for the "Redskins", as the controversial moniker was retired in 2020.
+Washington would not win in the postseason again until the 2024–25 NFL playoffs, which they won in Tampa again.

 This was the second postseason meeting between the Redskins and Buccaneers.
 Tampa Bay won the only prior meeting.